Vernon County reports no positive COVID-19 results as of Wednesday

-As of April 1 at 3 p.m. there have been 138 reported total tests, with 133 negative results, five pending results and zero positive results.
+As of April 8 at 3 p.m. there have been 184 reported total tests, with 182 negative results, two pending results and zero positive results.

 There are deﬁnitions as it refers to what are essential services.
 Please refer to the website https//www.dhs.wisconsin.gov/covid-19/employers.htm for further information.